Grand251/TRM/README.md

 COPY the files into your project.
 Maintaining Eclipse and Tomcat configuration is up to you.

-When you are done editing your files, put the updated files into the local reposity, commit to your LOCAL repo and MERGE into the Master branch.
+When you are done editing your files, put the updated files into the local repository, commit to your LOCAL repo and MERGE into the Master branch.

 # Steps